markteicher/DRAGOS-OT-Splunk-App/README.md

 ---

-## Appendix A — Component API Documentation Pages
+## Component API Documentation Pages

 All paths are relative to the root path of the SiteStore URL
 (for example: `https://<hostname>/`)